-How people in 148 economies save, borrow, make payments, and manage risk
+How people around the world save, borrow, make payments, and manage risk

 The Global Findex Database is a project funded by the Bill & Melinda Gates Foundation to measure how people around the world - including the poor, women, and rural residents - manage their day-to-day finances and plan for the future.

-The 2011 database contains the first round of Global Findex indicators, measuring how adults in 148 economies save, borrow, make payments, and manage risk.
+The 2011 database contains the first round of Global Findex indicators, measuring how adults around the world save, borrow, make payments, and manage risk.
 The dataset can be used to develop a deeper and more nuanced understanding of how adults around the world use formal and informal financial services.
 By making it possible to identify segments of the population excluded from the formal financial sector, the data can help policy makers prioritize reforms and design new policies.